Certification Council: Recertification

 Reinstatement of LCCE Credential

-Educators whose credentials lapse after 60 days from their due date may submit an application with continuing education credit within 18 months following their due date to reinstate their LCCE credential.
-If the application is submitted within 6 months of the due date no additional continuing education credit is required.
-If the application is submitted between 6-18 months of the due date, educators must submit 5 additional contact hours for each additional 6 month period they have been lapsed.
-Any application to reinstate the LCCE credential received within 18 months will still be subject to all related administrative fees.
-Educators who do not reinstate their certification within 18 months of their due date may only reinstate their credential through re-examination.
+Educators whose credentials lapse may submit an application within 12 months following their due date to reinstate their LCCE credential.
+In addition to the standard recertification requirements, educators whose credentials lapse are required to submit 5 additional hours of continuing education and all related administrative fees as specified on the website.
+Upon reinstatement the educators original due date does not change.
+Educators who reinstate their certification at any time are still due to recertify three years from their original due date.
+Educators who do not reinstate their certification within 12 months of their due date may only reinstate their credential through re-examination.
 Educators who reinstate their credential by re-examination will be subject to any and all exam and recertification fees.

 Storage of Records